codarchlab/dai-peripleo-mod/readme.md

   the folder `{your-solr-dir}/server/solr-webapp/webapps/WEB-INF/lib`.
 * Now start SOLR by typing `bin/solr start` and go to the admin interface at [http://localhost:8983](http://localhost:8983).
 (Note: you can stop SOLR by typing `bin/solr stop`).
-* Add the core in the 'Core' in the 'Core Admin' area.
+* Add the core in the 'Core Admin' area.
 * Your core should now be available.
 Test by going to [http://localhost:8983/solr/peripleo/select?q=*:*](http://localhost:8983/solr/peripleo/select?q=*:*), which should return an empty (but valid) XML response.